What is the CoffeeScribe Model?

 - All other models (advanced — at your own risk) — a collapsed disclosure that opens up the full OpenRouter catalogue (350+ models).
 Smaller models — for example, those in the 8B-parameter range — may produce noticeably lower-quality output, and some models may fail to generate at all.
 We don't review or guarantee them; the disclosure carries an explicit at-your-own-risk warning.

 The picker is alternatives, not a switch.
-The CoffeeScribe Model stays the safe default; the other tiers are there for users who know what they're doing and want something specific.
+The CoffeeScribe Model stays the safe default; the rest of the catalogue is there for anyone who knows what they're doing and wants something specific — pricier models simply spend more tokens per generation.

 What if I run out of tokens?